gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-services-scriptrunner-models-Branch-gij-self-managed.md

 ## getExternalUrl()
-Link to the btanch on github/gitlab/etc..
+Link to the branch on github/gitlab/etc..